awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 + `ServiceNamespace` – Set this value to `rds`\.
 + `ResourceID` – The resource identifier for the Aurora DB cluster\.
 For this parameter, the resource type is `cluster` and the unique identifier is the name of the Aurora DB cluster, for example `cluster:myscalablecluster`\.
 + `ScalableDimension` – Set this value to `rds:cluster:ReadReplicaCount`\.
 + `MinCapacity` – The minimum number of reader DB instances to be managed by Application Auto Scaling\.
-For information about the relationship between `MinCapacity`, `MaxCapacity`, and the number of DB instances in your cluster, see [Minimum and Maximum Capacity](#Aurora.Integrating.AutoScaling.Concepts.Capacity)\.
+For information about the relationship between `MinCapacity`, `MaxCapacity`, and the number of DB instances in your cluster, see [Minimum and maximum capacity](#Aurora.Integrating.AutoScaling.Concepts.Capacity)\.
 + `MaxCapacity` – The maximum number of reader DB instances to be managed by Application Auto Scaling\.
-For information about the relationship between `MinCapacity`, `MaxCapacity`, and the number of DB instances in your cluster, see [Minimum and Maximum Capacity](#Aurora.Integrating.AutoScaling.Concepts.Capacity)\.
+For information about the relationship between `MinCapacity`, `MaxCapacity`, and the number of DB instances in your cluster, see [Minimum and maximum capacity](#Aurora.Integrating.AutoScaling.Concepts.Capacity)\.

 **Example**
 In the following example, you register an Aurora DB cluster named `myscalablecluster` with the Application Auto Scaling API\.
 This registration indicates that the DB cluster should be dynamically scaled to have from one to eight Aurora Replicas\.